joshua-domantay/comp429-chat-app/README.md

 6. Test and make sure program is working with no errors.

 ## Installation
 Install the latest version of Python.
-The version we used for this project is 3.11.2.
+The version we used for this project is 3.11.2. <br>
-Python modules such as `sys`, `_thread`, and `socket` should be included with Python installation.
+Python modules such as `sys`, `_thread`, and `socket` should be included with the Python installation.

 ## How to Run the Program
 1. Open the terminal in the directory where chat.py is stored.